 WMFRA recognises the value of the Police in cross sector groups such as Multi Agency Safeguarding Hub (MASH).
-However, this involvement arises from a safeguarding and enforcement perspective and does not align to a pure prevention approach.
-Prevention is critical to the operating model for fire.
+However, this involvement primarily arises from a safeguarding and enforcement perspective and does not align to a pure prevention approach.
+The role of fire officers in prevention is widely accepted by the public and this is critical to the operating model for fire.
 This is not currently the same for Police, though it is recognised that there is some intent for this to change.

-Whilst the proposals focus heavily on Fire/Police and Police/Ambulance collaboration, WMFRA sees the duty could provide further and perhaps more appropriate opportunity for more front line collaborative working with the Ambulance Service in areas that have been previously considered.
+Whilst the proposals focus heavily on Fire/Police collaboration, a duty to involve services who may not appear as embracive around collaboration to bring added benefits to the communities as WMFS do is welcomed.
+WMFRA envisages that the duty could provide further and perhaps more appropriate opportunity for more front line collaborative working with the Ambulance Service in areas that have been previously considered.
+WMFRA therefore acknowledges the comments made by the LGA in this regard in their submission.